Igor-security/linux/Documentation/core-api/pmalloc.rst

-The pmalloc library is meant to provide read-only status to data that, for some reason, could neither be declared as constant, nor could it take advantage of the qualifier __ro_after_init, but it is in spirit write-once/read-only.
+The pmalloc library is meant to provide read-only status to data that, for some reason, could neither be declared as constant, nor could it take advantage of the qualifier __ro_after_init.
+But it is in spirit either fully write-once/read-only or at least write-seldom/mostly-read-only.
 At some point it might get teared down, however that doesn't affect how it is treated, while it's still relevant.
 Pmalloc protects data from both accidental and malicious overwrites.